-In estimating the revenue to be recognised, the management considers past experience and work done certified by customers and/or independent third parties, where applicable.
+Refer to Note 20 to the financial statements Key Audit Matter How our audit addressed the Key Audit Matter In estimating the revenue to be recognised, the management considers past experience and work done certified by customers and/or independent third parties, where applicable.
 In estimating the total budgeted contract costs to completion, the management considers the completeness and accuracy of its costs estimation, including its obligations to contract variations and claims.
 The total costs to completion are subject to a number of variables including the accuracy of designs, market conditions in respect of materials and sub-contractor cost and construction issues.
 An error in the estimated profit on contracts could result in a material variance in the amount of profit or loss recognised to date and therefore also in the current period.
 The profit recognition on contract includes key judgements over the expected recovery of costs arising from variations and claims and assessment on liquidated and ascertained damages costs, where applicable.
 In addition, changes in judgements, and the related estimates, as contracts progress, can result in material adjustments to margin, which can be both positive and negative.
 The potential outcome for contracts can have an individually and collectively material impact on the financial statements, whether through error or management bias.

-We determined this to be a key audit matter due to the complexity and judgemental nature of the budgeting of contract costs to completion, calculation of percentage of completion and the determination of revenue and profit to be recognised.

-Our audit procedures included, amongst others: (continued)

-- Assessing the management's assumptions in determining the percentage of completion of projects, estimations of revenue and costs, provisions for foreseeable losses, liquidated and ascertained damages as well as recoverability of billed receivables and costs incurred on variation orders; - Assessing the reasonableness of percentage of completion by comparing to certification by external parties; - Assessing the estimated profit and costs to completion, adjustments for job costing and potential contract losses; - Performing subsequent event review to support year-end judgements; - Assessing whether the amounts recognised in the financial statements were in line with the Group's accounting policy and relevant accounting standards; and - Considering the adequacy of the Group's disclosures in respect of the judgements taken with respect to profit recognition and the key risks relating to these amounts.
+Our audit procedures included, amongst others: (continued) Assessing the management's assumptions in determining the percentage of completion of projects, estimations of revenue and costs, provisions for foreseeable losses, liquidated and ascertained damages as well as recoverability of billed receivables and costs incurred on variation orders; Assessing the reasonableness of percentage of completion by comparing to certification by external parties; Assessing the estimated profit and costs to completion, adjustments for job costing and potential contract losses; Performing subsequent event review to support year-end judgements; Assessing whether the amounts recognised in the financial statements were in line with the Group's accounting policy and relevant accounting standards; and Considering the adequacy of the Group's disclosures in respect of the judgements taken with respect to profit recognition and the key risks relating to these amounts.